berkeley-cs61as/markdown-courseware/textbook/chapter15 5 - Hierarchical Data and calc.scm/section10 Homework 5.md

             (append rest (map <??> rest)))))

-## Exercise 9.
+## Exercise 9

-Extend `calc.scm` to include words as data, providing the operations `first, butfirst, last, butlast, and word`.
-Unlike Scheme, your calculator should treat words as self-evaluating expressions except when seen as the operator of a compound expression.
+Extend `calc.rkt` to include words as data, providing the operations `first, butfirst, last, butlast, and word`.
+Unlike Racket, your calculator should treat words as self-evaluating expressions except when seen as the operator of a compound expression.
 That is, it should work like these examples: